 - Estonia (this is the best-run country in the region)

-- Croatia (well, Zagreb — Dubrovnik is rather expensive)
+- Croatia (well, Zagreb at least — Dubrovnik is rather expensive)

 - Azerbaijan (more Western Asia than Eastern Europe, but it’s close by!)